Did you check your matric results and you feel you need to give the exam a second shot? Don’t despair, you’re not alone.

 What resources can you use to prepare for the matric rewrite?

 We have listed some of our favourite applications and website below:

 –Siyavula – With Siyavula, you can learn and master high school Maths Grades 8-12) and Physical Sciences (Grades 10-12) by doing questions online, at your own pace.
 You can also take past papers and test your knowledge!
 They also provide relevant study tips!

 –Foonda Mate – is a WhatsApp-based application that helps you download past papers, search the Internet, define words and solve math equations.
 To get started, send “Hello” to +2760 070 3213 on WhatsApp

-–SAYouth is a data free platform that has info on many resources and information related to the Second Chance Matric Programme.
+–SAYouth is a data-free platform that has info on many resources and information related to the Second Chance Matric Programme.
 You can access the Matric Rewrite hub with exam information, and study resources here

 Do you have a tip for young people re-writing matric?
 Share it with us!